arthursjkim/SyriaTel_Customer_Churn/README.md

 ## Results

 ## Conclusions

 In conclusion, we have identified two of the most import key features when predicting a customer's churn rate in our best-performing Gradient Boost Model.
+The first key feature with a high influence on churn rate prediction is total charge.
+To better assess and apply this metric on our customers to decrease the churn rate, we looked into "total day minutes" as well as "charge per minute per day" as our anlaysis concluded that call minutes made during the daytime versus that of any other time segment had a bigger impact between customers who churn and those who do not churn.
+We implemented a recommendation to adjust a customer's charge per minute by looking at the 50% percentile of total day minutes to determine a cut off of 200 minutes as a threshold cut off.
+At this cut off at the 50% percentile, we then saw that 35 cent as a charge per daytiem minutes would be an appropriate fixed rate to implement at the cut off.
+Hence, we recommend SyriaTel to provide all customers who make 200 minutes of calls during the day with a fixed rate plan of 35 cents per minute for day calls.

 ## Next Steps